-The actions suggested when you create or modify a BDD test step are the actions that already exist in the projects on which you have reading rights.
+By default, the actions suggested when you create or modify a BDD test step are all the actions are in the projects selected in the project filter.
+It is possible to refine or expand this selection with the "Filter suggestions" field.
+This way, only the actions that are in the selected projects are suggested.
+The actions suggested are all the actions that already exist in the projects on which you have reading rights.

-- The action suggested is only in one other project;
+- The action suggested is in one or multiple other projects

 1st Case: When the action suggested is both in the current project and in other projects, it is the action that is in the current project that will be linked to the test case.

-3rd Case: When the action suggested is in multiple other projects, a popup appears to enable you to choose the action's project that will be linked to the test case.
+2nd Case: When the action suggested is in one or multiple other projects, a popup enables you to choose the action's project that will be linked to the test case.

 Give a Value to a Suggested Action's Parameter

-Within test steps, an action's parameter can be valued with an undefined value.
+Within test steps, an action's parameter can be valued with a parameter value.
 This value is interpreted in the code as a variable.
 It can be anything and be different from one test case to another.

-To define an undefined value in an action, you must write it in between quotes: "Value".
+To define a parameter value in an action, you must write it in between quotes: "Value".

-An action's parameter can also have as a value one of the test case's parameters.
-Thus, the parameter entered in the test step's action can have multiple values all defined in the test case's datasets.
+An action's parameter can also have delimited parameter.
+The parameter entered in the test step's action can have multiple values all defined in the test case's datasets.

-In Gherkin syntax, the use of these parameters implies that it is a Scenario Outline.
+In Gherkin syntax, the use of these parameters implies a Scenario Outline.

-Once you have selected a suggested action, you can modify its parameter in the input field and replace it either by an undefined value between "" or by one of the test case's parameters between < >.
+Once you have selected a suggested action, you can modify its parameter in the input field and replace it either by a parameter value between "" or by delimited parameter.
 This modification will be specific to the test case.
-This test case will be linked the suggested action even if the parameter is modified.
+This test case will be linked to the suggested action even if the parameter is modified.